DotfileTech/insomnia-plugin-repo-sync-2/README.md

+> [!WARNING]
+> This plugin is no longer maintained and probably doesn't work with latest Insomnia version.
+> To easily synchronize requests in a local folder / git repository, we recommand to give [bruno](https://github.com/usebruno/bruno) a try!

+---

 # Insomnia Core Repo Sync Plugin 3

 This plugin was developed to make it easier to sync workspaces in a given repository.